Are certain foods producing uncomfortable and unpleasant symptoms?

 We are here to help!

-By assessing your digestive health, our Dietitian or Naturopath will offer a range of tests to thoroughly and accurately determine the most appropriate natural solution to treat the cause of your symptoms.
+By assessing your digestive health, our Naturopath/Nutritionist will offer a range of tests to thoroughly and accurately determine the most appropriate natural solution to treat the cause of your symptoms.

 Complete Digestive Stool Analysis (CDSA)